-Battery Charger
+Battery Chargers

-Your boat is equipped with an aft battery charger and a forward battery charger (Figure 4.2.1).
-The aft charger maintains the engine batteries.
-The forward charger maintains the house batteries.
-The battery chargers automatically increase current output when there is a drop in battery voltage.
-When the batteries are charged, the chargers maintain a small current flow to keep the batteries fully charged and ready for service without overcharging.
+The battery chargers mounted on the port and starboard side of the bilge (See figure 4.2.1) automatically increases current output when there is a drop in battery voltage.
+When the batteries are charged, the unit maintains a small current flow to keep the batteries fully charged and ready for service without overcharging.